bwhisp/Kimote/README.md

 Build it with `ionic build` or just run it on your device  with `ionic run android` and/or `ionic run ios`.

+#####Support for ZeroConf on Android

+You need to add the ZeroConf plugin to the app directory : `cordova plugins add https://github.com/vstirbu/ZeroConf` to detect Kodi Media Centers automatically.

 ##Get Kodi/OpenELEC

 ###Kodi